 1. Joe was 15 months when he was referred to me for difficulties swallowing solid food, coughing/choking on sippy cups, and struggling to gain weight.
 I observed him drink diluted apple juice from a valved sippy cup, and immediately noticed signs of an unsafe swallow: a red mottled face, watery eyes, and coughing/sputtering after 3-4 sequential swallows.
 My clinical impression was that this little one was not safe to drink thin liquids from a sippy cup.
 So, we worked on finding a viscosity that didn’t cause him to sputter, and as the safety of the drink increased so did his intake: he started drinking more from the sippy cup and became more confident in swallowing solid foods.

 A few weeks later he had a swallow study.
 His mom came into the clinic with a note from the study that said, “PASS!
 He is safe to drink thin liquids.”
 As a result, mom and dad stopped thickening his liquids, and (surprise!) he stopped drinking.
 Upon further investigation of the swallow study report, it was noted that Joe did not “cooperate well” during the study and only 3 single swallows were observed.
 Of those 3 single swallows, he did not aspirate, hence the recommendation of “safe on thin liquids.”
-What was not observed during the swallow study, but what I observed multiple times clinically, was that William has difficulty with coordinating sequences of swallows.
+What was not observed during the swallow study, but what I observed multiple times clinically, was that Joe has difficulty with coordinating sequences of swallows.
 With single sips, he did fine, but when he drank sequentially, the safety of his swallow disintegrates.

 In this instance, the swallow study helped us to better understand what he could do with thin liquids (drink a single sip), but a comprehensive assessment of Joe’s swallow required us to look at the whole picture, one that included parental reports as well as clinical observations.